arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 @end

 @learning_objectives

-After completion of this module, learners will be able to:

 - Define the acronym "SQL"
 - Explain the basic organization of data in relational databases
 - Explain what "relational" means in the phrase "relational database"
 - Give an example of what kinds of tasks SQL is ideal for
 @end

 good_first_module: true